nabh23/advanced-dbms-assignments/bulk_ingest/README.md

 **Group Member:** Aakash Agrawal
 ![Result](./charts/result_9b.png "Variation in Throughput, with # of indexes")

-* The results confirm our Hypothesis for upto 3 indexes and surprisingly for 4 indexes there is some discrepancy.
-* Overall, the throughput decreases as the number of indexes increases.
-However, for 4 indexes the throughput has increased compared to 3 indexes
+* The results confirm our Hypothesis for upto 3 indexes (the throughput decreases as the number of indexes increases) and surprisingly for 4 indexes we observe some discrepancy (throughput has increased compared to 3 indexes).
 * The throughput is reduced by 4% in the presence of three indexes as compared to 1.6% with 4 indexes.

 ### c) Measurement and Impact of Background Latency